NeoHW/tp/docs/DeveloperGuide.md

 ## 4 Planned Enhancements

+Team size: 5

-### 4.1 Undo/redo feature
+### 4.1 Input Validation and Error Handling

-Presently, the absence of an undo and redo feature leaves room for users to inadvertently include typos in their command messages, potentially leading to unintended commands being executed.
-This could result in various issues, from unintentionally deleting vital data alongside the contact to inconveniencing the users themselves.
-Therefore, **we are planning to introduce an undo and redo feature in the future to enhance the user experience for our users.
+Presently, the handling of potentially invalid inputs and the inability to detect incorrect flags for tags, such as when a user enters `/addtag` instead of the correct `/addt`  or incorrect tag formats (e.g., using `tag/TAG` instead of `t/TAG`) are limited.
+This can lead to errors and confusion for users, especially for new users.

+To mitigate this, we are planning enhancements to include robust input validation, warnings for potential errors, and improved error messages.
+When an invalid input is detected, the system will provide even clearer feedback to the user, indicating the specific issue and suggesting corrective actions.
+This would include errors arising from missing index, and clearer distinctions between non-negative indexes and out of bounds indexes.

+Additionally, an interactive command assistance feature will be introduced, offering real-time suggestions.
+These enhancements aim to improve the user experience, enhance system reliability, and bolster command comprehension within the PatientSync application.

 ### 4.2 Edit tags feature
 Currently, the process of modifying patient tags in the PatientSync application can be cumbersome, requiring users to delete and re-add tags individually.
 This can lead to potential errors, especially when handling a large number of tags or making multiple changes.

 To address this, we are planning to introduce the EditTagsCommand feature, providing users with a more flexible and efficient way to manage patient tags.
 The planned EditTagsCommand feature is designed to enhance user productivity, reduce the likelihood of errors, and improve overall usability within PatientSync.

 --------------------------------------------------------------------------------------------------------------------